IMPORTANT: Breaking Changes to the Unit21 API

-Entities are businesses or users that have transactions on your platform.
+Entities are typically businesses or users that have transactions on your platform.

 The /entities